jacob-zietek/jacob-zietek.github.io/how_do_I_start_working_out.md

 # How do I start working out?

 A lot of people have approached me since I started working out for advice on how to start out.
 This is both endearing and a little odd since I'm miles away from Arnold :muscle:.
+The demographic also tends to be people in STEM, so I'm glad we're working on killing stereotype.
 I still consider myself a beginner.
 Nonetheless, I wanted to record some of the things I've learned since starting my fitness journey and some of the common advice I dish out.
 This is by no means a comprehensive guide, fitness is a life long journey.

 ## Why is it important to you?